 Want to see how all of these fees and charges come together to build an Amazon profit and loss spreadsheet?

-Load your Best Seller Rank now
+First install the addon to get your Best Seller Rank

 If you want to follow along and start pulling your best sellers rank data for your products inside Google Sheets, read the getting started guide to start the right way and to get familiar with the setup and installation.

-Once the addon is installed and you’ve entered your correct credentials then you can move on to preparing your spreadsheet.
+Once the Sheets addon is installed and you’ve entered your correct credentials then you can move on to preparing your spreadsheet.

 I want Gorilla ROI to display the rank in the child category for only the US market

 “r_cat” means I want to see the rank + category

 The child category for this ASIN is “brushes” and the product is ranked 293 for “brushes”.